-If a student will be absent, the parents must notify the School at (740) 389-5167 by 7:20 am and provide an explanation.
-If prior contact is not possible, the parents should provide a written excuse as soon as possible after the
+If a student will be absent, the parents must notify the school at (740) 389-2389 by 7:20 am and provide an explanation.
+If prior contact is not possible, the parents should provide a written excuse as soon as possible after the student's absence.
+When no excuse is provided, the absence will be unexcused and the student will be identified as truant for that school day.
+If the offered excuse for a student's absence is questionable or if the number of student absences is excessive, the school staff will notify the parents of the need for improvement in the student's attendance.

-A skipped class or part of the school day will be identified as an unexcused absence and students will not be permitted to make-up missed class work.
+A skipped class or part of the school day will be identified as an unexcused absence.
 The student will also be subject to disciplinary action.